AdobeDocs/marketo.en/help/marketo/product-docs/marketo-sales-connect/getting-started/getting-started-guide-for-sales-connect-admins.md

 ![](assets/getting-started-guide-for-sales-connect-admins-2.png)

-## Connecting to Salesforce {#connecting-to-salesforce}
+## Connecting to [!DNL Salesforce] {#connecting-to-salesforce}

-All users will individually need to connect to Salesforce in order to enable log sales activities to salesforce such as emails, calls, and tasks.
-However, when you connect to Salesforce as an admin you will have the opportunity to configure your activity logging settings for your entire team, so that global logging settings will be applied to all Sales Connect users.
+All users will individually need to connect to [!DNL Salesforce] in order to enable log sales activities to salesforce such as emails, calls, and tasks.
+However, when you connect to Salesforce as an admin you will have the opportunity to configure your activity logging settings for your entire team, so that global logging settings will be applied to all [!DNL Sales Connect] users.

-To connect your Sales Connect instance to your Salesforce instance, as an Admin or a non-Admin, follow the steps in [this article](/help/marketo/product-docs/marketo-sales-connect/crm/salesforce-integration/connect-your-sales-connect-account-to-salesforce.md).
+To connect your [!DNL Sales Connect] instance to your [!DNL Salesforce] instance, as an Admin or a non-Admin, follow the steps in [this article](/help/marketo/product-docs/marketo-sales-connect/crm/salesforce-integration/connect-your-sales-connect-account-to-salesforce.md).

 ![](assets/getting-started-guide-for-sales-connect-admins-3.png)